forestgrape/coronavirus/index.md

 ### Sars-CoV-2 transmission
 SARS-CoV-2 is mostly transmitted through the air, either by droplets or by aerosols.
-There is strong evidence indicating that the aerosol transmission  is the most important transmission and so this should be prevented.
+There is strong evidence indicating that the aerosol transmission  is the more important and more dangerous transmission and so to prevent aerosol transmission is important.
 A short overview below and a more in depth description is in the section [Airborne Transmission](./transmission.md#recap-airborne-transmission).
 * __droplet transmission__: Droplets fly in trajectories similar to balls thrown.
 How fare they fly depends on the initial movement: when coughing or sneezing they fly farther than when talking.
 Transmission risk is in situation when bad breath/reek of alcohol is smelled.
 Droplet can be exchanged when close range face-to-face talking and this gives a transmission opportunity.
 Prevent
     - masks
     - distance
     - side-a-side instead of face-to-face
     - plexiglas
 * __aerosols transmission__: Aerosols behave soot/dust-like.
 Aerosol transmission occurs mainly in heated indoor rooms: the cooler outside the drier in heated indoor rooms and the likelier aerosol transmission.
 Aerosol transmission is hard to completely prevent, but it can be efficiently reduced:
-    - ventilation, distance and less people inside or being outside
+    - being outside, ventilation, distance and less people inside
     - masks, preferably with a good fit and [filter](./monitor_and_control.md#mask-types) and changed/cleaned frequently
-    - if possibly infected (e.g. having any kind of respiratory symptoms) staying home and *out* of other indoor rooms
+    - if possibly infected (e.g. having any kind of respiratory symptoms) staying home and *out* of foreign indoor rooms

     Keeping the smoke model in mind makes it easier to detect and avoid situations with aerosol transmission:
     - Just smelling smoke is the theoretical possibility of infection.
 Being that exposed to smoke that the cloth start smelling, likely corresponds to a probability of a few percentages to get infected.